 Your highest preference should be the course you’d most like to study.
 We recommend making your second preference a course that you can use as a pathway to your first preference.
 For example, you may put the Bachelor of Laws as your first preference, and the Bachelor of Criminology as your second preference, so if you don’t meet the entry requirements for Law, you can study Criminology and apply to transfer to Law after your first semester.

-If you decide to change your preferences, simply email firstname.lastname@example.org and we’ll update your application.
+If you decide to change your preferences, you will be able to do so via the TISC portal.
 Please be aware if you have a current conditional offer it will be withdrawn and your new preferences will be assessed.
 You can only have one offer, for one course, from one university at a time.

-If you’re applying for a course under the Year 12 Early Offer Program, we’ll use your Year 11 ATAR subject results, or mid-year Year 12 ATAR subject results to create a predicted selection rank.
+If you’re applying for a course under the Year 12 Early Offer Program, we’ll use your end of year Yr11, or mid-year Yr12 ATAR or IB subject results to create a predicted selection rank.
 If you are on a program that will generate a selection rank of 70 (eg: a CertIV or university enabling program) then your offer will be conditional on successful completion of that program.

 No, but you will need to complete Year 12.
-Completion of Year 12 can be evidenced either by achievement of your WACE, which will be confirmed on release of Year 12 results, OR earlier via your School Statement of Results, issued toward the end of October, or the Western Australian Statement of Student Achievement, WASSA, issued by SCSA).
+Completion of Year 12 can be evidenced either by achievement of your WACE, which will be confirmed on release of Year 12 results, OR earlier via your School Statement of Results, issued toward the end of October, or via the Western Australian Statement of Student Achievement, WASSA, (issued by SCSA).